Pill bug fact sheet | Field of Mars EEC

 What are pill bugs?

-Pill bugs are a type of crustacean called isopods.
-They are not actually bugs and are more closely related to shrimp and lobsters.
+Pill bugs are small land-living crustaceans called isopods.
+They are not true bugs or insects.
+They are more closely related to crabs, prawns and lobsters than to beetles or flies.

 Fast facts – Pill bugs